Dobodura Airfield Complex (1942): Post-war

 After World War II, all airfields except for Kenney Airfield had been abandoned.
-There were over a thousand aircraft wrecks left to disuse in the Dobodura region, however, most were scrapped by the late 1940s to early 1950s for scrap metal.
-In the 1990s, most of the airfield area has been converted into oil palm farms, which remains today.
+There were over a thousand aircraft left behind in the Dobodura region.
+Most were turned into scrap metal by the late 1940s and early 1950s.
+By the 1990s, most of the airfield's area had been converted into oil palm farms, which remains today.
 The Oil Parm Industries Corporation is lending money to individual developers to plant oil parm in the area.
 No plants grow on the runways, as the high compacted earth and bitumen is still present.